lfades/meteor-smartfile/README.md

 sf.cleanSfCollection(userId, controller, nameId);

 // Creates the uploads/images directory if it does not exist, throws an error otherwise
-// share is true or false, default is true, creates a shareId for the created folder sf.mkdir("uploads/images", share);
+// share is true or false, default is false, creates a shareId for the created folder
+// share data is within result.share, the share path or shareId is result.share.uid sf.mkdir("uploads/images", share);

 // Lists the files within the uploads directory